wangjie212/TSSOS/README.md

 CS (correlative sparsity): "MD" or "MF" (generating an approximately minimum chordal extension), "NC" (without chordal extension), false (without correlative sparsity)
 TS: "block" (using the maximal chordal extension), "MD" or "MF" (using approximately minimum chordal extensions), false (without term sparsity)
 order: d (the relaxation order), "min" (using the lowest relaxation orders for each variable clique)
-extra_sos: true (adding a first-order moment matrix for each variable clique), false
+MomentOne: true (adding a first-order moment matrix for each variable clique), false
 solution: true (extract a solution), false (don't extract a solution)

 ## References